About TRACE

 TRACE Vision

-TRACE acquires, organizes, preserves, and provides access to the intellectual capital that makes Tennessee a leader in research and teaching.
-The academic community is creating more and more new knowledge in digital form.
+TRACE acquires, organizes, preserves, and provides access to the intellectual capital that makes the University of Tennessee a leader in research and teaching.
+The Volunteer community is creating more and more new knowledge in digital form.

 Digital content enables wide dissemination.
 Tools such as word processing software, e-mail, blogs, digital cameras, and scanners contribute to a growing body of digital resources with intrinsic value to the researcher.